tellor-io/telliot-feeds/docs/getting-started.md

 ## Install Telliot Feeds

 It's generally considered good practice to run telliot from a python [virtual environment](https://docs.python.org/3/library/venv.html).
-This is not required, but it can help with avoiding dependancy any conficts with other python programs running on your computer.
+This is not required, but it helps prevent dependency conflicts with other Python programs running on your computer.

 In this example, the virtual environment will be created in a subfolder called `tenv`: